pkarun/houseconstructionguide.com/content/posts/sir-can-you-give-me-a-receipt.md

 To prevent Most such issues, having a proper agreement helps.

-If you plan to build a house using a labour contract method, here is my recommended building contractor agreement template.
+If you plan to build a house using a labour contract method, [here is where you can get my recommended building contractor agreement template.](https://houseconstructionguide.com/building-contractor-guide/)